 Australian banks oppose regulator's credit checks reform plan

-[SYDNEY] Australia's Big Four lenders are pushing back on the regulator's plan to require banks make detailed credit checks on borrowers to estimate loan affordability instead of relying on indices, with the No 2 lender saying such checks are not feasible.
+AUSTRALIA'S Big Four lenders are pushing back on the regulator's plan to require banks to make detailed credit checks on borrowers to estimate loan affordability instead of relying on indices, with the No 2 lender saying such checks are not feasible.

 Financial regulators are reviewing the country's responsible lending rules in the aftermath of a sector inquiry into misconduct last year that heard banks were underestimating borrowers' spending and in some cases approving loans to people that could not repay them.